bartekdbc/currency-converter-react/README.md

 This is a currency converter that allows to exchange Polish zloty into currencies such as:

+- 🇦🇺 AUD,
+- 🇨🇭 CHF,
 - 🇪🇺 EURO,
-- 🇺🇸 USD,
-- 🇨🇭 CHF,
 - 🇬🇧 GBP,
+- 🇳🇿 NZD,
-- 🇭🇰 HKD.
+- 🇺🇸 USD.

+Current exchange rates are downloaded from the external API, so every time you enter or reload the website, the data updates itself.

 Application was created as a practical section part of YouCode Frontend Developer Course and it was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you can find user's manual to this application.

 ## 🕹️Manual

 1. Enter a value that you want to exchange.
-2. Select one of five currencies from the list.
+2. Select one of six currencies from the list.
 3. CLick on "PRZELICZ" button to receive the result.

 ## 👀Preview